-S&P 500 earnings swoon now seen extending to fourth quarter
+S&P 500 earnings swoon seen extending to fourth quarter

 Profit estimates have deteriorated in recent weeks even as the stock market has risen to record highs.

-“Over the last month, the market has had more certainty there’s going to be some sort of trade deal,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York, New York, but he said companies have been more cautious and that uncertainty is reflected in their guidance.
+“Over the last month, the market has had more certainty there’s going to be some sort of trade deal,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York, but he said companies have been more cautious and that uncertainty is reflected in their guidance.

 “Earnings are what ultimately drive stock prices over the medium term or longer term,” Ghriskey said.

-Analysts had projected earnings declines in the first and second quarters of 2019 as well, but those periods ended with modest profit growth, based on Refinitiv data.
+Analysts had projected earnings declines for the first and second quarters of 2019 as well, but those periods ended with modest profit growth, based on Refinitiv data.

 Economically sensitive companies - industrials .SPLRCI, energy .SPNY, consumer discretionary .SPLRCD and materials .SPLRCM - are forecast to have the biggest year-over-year fourth-quarter profit declines among sectors, while the heavily weighted technology sector .SPLRCT is expected to have just a 0.5% increase, based on the data.

-Reporting by Caroline Valetkevitch; Editing by Chizu Nomiyama, Jonathan Oatis and Richard Chang
+Reporting by Caroline Valetkevitch; Editing by Richard Chang and Leslie Adler